On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Experiments

-Owing to its huge popularity, we compare our method against the \emph{Deep Fakes} face swapping application.
-The software essentially trains an autoencoder to learn transformations to change an input face crop (target) to another identity (source) while keeping target visual attributes like pose and expression intact.
-Since this autoencoder learns transformations for only one subject at a time, we train it using 64$\times$64 tight face crops of `George\_W\_Bush', the LFW\cite{LFW} identity with the highest number of images (530).
+Owing to its huge popularity, we compare our model against the {\bf DeepFake} face swapping application.
+The software essentially trains an autoencoder to learn transformations to change an input face crop (target) to another identity (source) while keeping target visual attributes intact.
+Since this autoencoder learns transformations for one subject at a time, we train it using 64$\times$64 tight face crops of `George\_W\_Bush', the LFW\cite{LFW} identity with the most images (530).
 The autoencoder\footnote{We use the implementation from the most popular repo: \url{https://github.com/deepfakes/faceswap}} is trained for 10K iterations using these 530 images, following which it can be used to hallucinate images of `George\_W\_Bush' from face crops of other subjects and then blended onto the target images.
 The results of such a face swapping process can be seen in Figure \ref{fig:DF_Comp} where we swap `George\_W\_Bush' face images onto the context and background of `Colin\_Powell'.
-We choose `Colin\_Powell' as the mean hypercolumn \cite{HypCol} descriptor of his images, using \emph{conv}-[$1_2$,$2_2$,$3_3$,$4_3$,$5_3$] feature maps from pre-trained VGG-Face \cite{VGG}, is proximal to that of `George\_W\_Bush'.
+We choose `Colin\_Powell' as the mean hypercolumn \cite{HypCol} descriptor of his images, using \emph{conv}-[$1_2$,$2_2$,$3_3$,$4_3$,$5_3$] features from VGG-Face \cite{VGG}, is proximal to that of `George\_W\_Bush'.

-Although \emph{Deep Fakes} produces plausible results, it requires both the source and target subjects to have fairly similar skin tone, pose and expression.
+Although DeepFake produces plausible results (lower FID \cite{FID} in Table \ref{Tab:LFW_BigTab}), it requires both the source and target subjects to have fairly similar skin tone, pose and expression.
 Without such tight constraints, artifacts at the boundary of the blending mask are present as can be seen in the top row of Figure \ref{fig:DF_Comp} due to the difference in skin tone and absence of eyeglasses in the source identity.
 Our model, on the other hand, has no such constraints as it learns to hallucinate the full set of context and background pixels from the provided face mask itself.
-To evaluate how much of the source identity is retained, we find the correlation between deep features generated using pre-trained ResNet-50 model \cite{ResNet}, of the original `George\_W\_Bush' face images with themselves, with the swapped face images using \emph{Deep Fakes} and with our hallucinations.
-Ideally the mean correlation of each matching should be close to 1 as the base identity is still `George\_W\_Bush'.
-We find the mean correlation values to be 0.64, 0.34 and 0.49 respectively.
-This suggests that our model preserves more discriminative facial features of the source in the hallucinated images compared to \emph{Deep Fakes}, while adding more variations in its appearance.
+Also, our model achieves a higher mean match score than DeepFake suggesting that it preserves more discriminative features of the source in the hallucinated images while adding variations in appearance.